dgnilusha/sql_challenge/README.md

 # sql_challenge

-Pewlett Hackard Employee Database Research Project( SQL challenge) This project focuses on conducting a research analysis on the employees of Pewlett Hackard during the 1980s and 1990s.
+Pewlett Hackard Employee Database Research Project( SQL challenge) This challenge focuses on conducting a research analysis on the employees of Pewlett Hackard during the 1980s and 1990s.
 The available data for this research is stored in six CSV files.

-The goal of this project is to design appropriate database tables to hold the data from the CSV files, import the CSV files into a SQL database, and then perform data analysis to answer questions about the employee data.
+The goal of this challenge is to design appropriate database tables to hold the data from the CSV files, import the CSV files into a SQL database, and then perform data analysis to answer questions about the employee data.

 Data Modeling
 To represent the employee data from the CSV files, the following tables have been designed: